LucasDltg/SDLInterface/readme.md

 ## TextureManager:
 TextureManager simplifies the usage of textures from images.
 It offers the following functionalities:
 - loadDefaultTextures: Loads a default texture with the key "default".
-- loadTexture: Loads a texture from a file with your specified key.
+- loadTextureFromFile: Loads a texture from a file with your specified key.
 - getTexture: Retrieves a pointer to the queried texture.